JacovkaMana/AMI-NL/prompts_frontend.md

 Sprint 4:

+Let's fix some bugs in @frontend

+Carefully read the @src folders as some files and functions may already be there

+I shouldn't logout out of my account when reloading or switching pages

+When i open login page while logged in, i should be redirected to my characters, logging in shouldn't be possible

+And when i move to any page while not logged in, i should be redirected to login

-Now let's work with the Characters page in @frontend folder , when viewing user's characters, he should be able to click on one and move to the character setup page
+Now let's work with the Characters page in @frontend folder , when viewing user's characters, he should be able to click on character and move to the character setup page

+Carefully read the @src folders as some files and functions may already be there

 Follow the docs @project_designdoc.md and @project_frontend.md

-On the character setup page will be general character information, as well as equipment and spell setuip
+On the character setup page will be general character information, as well as equipment and spell setup

+Right now when i click on characters i'm moved to /characters/undefined, it shouldn't work like that